Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted, creating a balanced level of difficulty.
-The informed clues are specific, misinformed clues are ambiguous, and fake clues are misleading.
+Overall, the clues are well-structured and create a reasonable level of difficulty.
+The informed clues are strong, the misinformed clues create productive ambiguity, and the fake clues effectively misdirect.

 ---